Synagogue shooting suspect pleads not guilty to new charges

-SAN DIEGO — The sole suspect in a fatal shooting at a Southern California synagogue has pleaded not guilty to federal hate crimes and other charges.
+SAN DIEGO — The sole suspect in a fatal shooting at a Southern California synagogue pleaded not guilty to federal hate crimes and other charges Tuesday.

 Earnest also faces charges of murder and attempted murder for the attack on Chabad of Poway on the last day of Passover.
 One person died and three were injured.